thewca/community-surveys/2019/draft/2-competitions.md

 ## `[NEW/EXPERIENCED]` Which of the following do you think are consistently good at your local competitions?

+Select all that apply.

-- Communication from the organizers (e.g. online announcements, announcements during the competition)
+- [ ] Communication from the organizers (e.g. online announcements, announcements during the competition)
-- Organizers/Delegates were approachable and experienced
+- [ ] Organizers/Delegates were approachable and experienced
-- Competitions stayed on schedule
+- [ ] Competitions stayed on schedule
-- Good venues (building, competition layout, audience space)
+- [ ] Good venues (building, competition layout, audience space)

 ## `[ALL]` If you plan to compete in the future, what are the major reasons?